 Managing Volatility with a Robust List of Asset Classes

 At Voya, we believe our investments across a broad range of risk premiums can potentially increase riskadjusted returns over the long term and enhance our ability to manage varying risks.
-While the last seven years (2013–2019) generally were favorable for portfolios overweighting U.S. equities, we would note that academic evidence supports the long-term effectiveness of a globally diversified portfolio.
-The benefit of global diversification is highlighted in Figure 7, which shows how various asset classes performed on a yearby- year basis since relative to U.S. large cap core as measured by the S&P 500 Index.
+While the last eight years (2013–2020) generally were favorable for portfolios overweighting U.S. equities, we would note that academic evidence supports the long-term effectiveness of a globally diversified portfolio.
+The benefit of global diversification is highlighted in Figure 7 (previous page), which shows how various asset classes performed on a year-by-year basis since relative to U.S. large cap core as measured by the S&P 500 index.
 Over the long term, asset classes perform differently in the various phases of market cycles.
 A properly diversified portfolio can dampen the effects of this asset class performance volatility, which is critical in the context of a target date fund built to accumulate and preserve assets over more than 40 years.

 Figure 7.
 Long-Term View: Ranking Asset Classes by Annual Performance Reinforces the Importance of Diversification

 Asset class correlations also help illustrate the benefits of broad diversification.
 Combining asset classes that have low correlation to each other minimizes the highs and lows of a portfolio’s return stream, compared with the return of each asset class on its own (Figure 8).

 Figure 8.
 Correlation Benefits of Broad Asset Class Exposure

 Source: Voya Investment Management, data as of November 2020.
 Projections are subject to change.